m1r0-h/hynebot-control-center/README.md

 # Hynebot Control Center

-The idea behind this project is to allow and handle use of hynebots over the Internet.
+The idea behind this project is to allow and handle use of Hynebots over the Internet.
 This repository contains all programs related to the server part.

 ## Description